intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 too broadly, and offers an alternative strategy for handling interoperability problems in deployments.

-Ideally, protocol implementations that can be actively maintained never have to apply the robustness principle.
+Ideally, protocol implementations can be actively maintained and never have to apply the robustness principle.
 The robustness principle may still need to used as a short-term mitigation for deployments that cannot yet be easily updated and do not yet have documented specifications for workarounds, but such cases need not be permanent.
 This is discussed further in {{active}}.

-It is important to note that not applying the robustness principle does not mean that implementations will be inflexible to new input.
+Avoiding use of the robustness principle does not mean that implementations will be inflexible to new input.
 As discussed in {{extensibility}}, the flexibility to handle future extensions is better supported by specifications being very clear about their extension mechanisms,